KasperKnop/WEB1/docs/08-javascript.md

 ### Hello, JavaScript!

-In this session, the output of all exercises will be shown in the DevTools.
+In this session, the output of all exercises will be shown in the console of the DevTools.

-Start by creating an HTML document that includes an external JavaScrip file, that logs the message "Hello, JavaScript" to the console.
+Start by creating an HTML document that includes a JavaScrip file, which logs the message "Hello, JavaScript" to the console.

 To make your workflow easier, open the HTML file with Live Server, and undock the console from the browser window — we won't need to view the web page itself during this session.